What we do

 “It’s given me more confidence.
 Before I wasn’t a very talkative person and now I’m much more confident,” says Briana.“Everyone should have a go [at the Young Humanitarians programme], it’s a once in a life time opportunity and it’s just so fun.”

-If you're feeling inspired by these young humanitarians, check out volunteer opportunities to find how you can help your community.
+If you're over 13 and feeling inspired by these young humanitarians, check out volunteer opportunities to find how you can help your community.